 What do you hate about the buying process for these things?

 If you were searching for a solution today, what would you type into Google?

 So take a moment to consider questions that will give you what you want to learn.
 Write them down, organize them into a logical flow.

 Who are you going to ask?
 When is the right time to ask?
 And what are you going to ask?
 These are questions to answer before you pick up the phone and start calling people.
-Next, we’ll look at the interview itself in Part 2: Conducting the interview.
+Next, we’ll look at the interview itself in Customer Interviews: How to Conduct the Interview.